virattt/financial-datasets/README.md

 **Example #3 - generate from PDF:**

 You can generate a dataset using a PDF `url` only.
-An end-to-end code example can be found [here](https://colab.research.google.com/gist/virattt/b04442ee7c6c0d0bb3c9371af2283a20/intro-financial-datasets.ipynb).
+Colab code example [here](https://colab.research.google.com/gist/virattt/b04442ee7c6c0d0bb3c9371af2283a20/intro-financial-datasets.ipynb).

 ```python
 from financial_datasets.generator import DatasetGenerator